Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 restricted to the set where $\Phi(x, y) = 0$ does not vanish.
 In our setting, a more precise heuristic might be that when the operator $A$ sums the function $f$ over the set $S(x) = \{y:\Phi(x, y) = 0\}$ where $\Phi(x,y)$ is a polynomial function over $\Field{q}$ satisfying the rotational curvature condition of Phong and Stein, the corresponding averaging operator $A$ is likely to satisfy the $C$-Salem bound (\ref{SalemDef}).\footnote{For an instance of the results of Phong and Stein applied in geometric combinatorics in the continuous setting, see \cite{IoJoLaba}.}

-In this paper, we will be especially concerned with the operator $A_t$ defined by where $t$ is a unit of $\Field{q}$ or a more general finite ring.
-This operator averages functions $f$ over hyperplanes which rotate as $x$ varies; it arises naturally in the study of the Erd\H os-Falconer Distance Conjecture and the sum-product phenomenon in vector spaces over finite fields, see for instance \cite{HartIoKohRud} and the references contained therein.
+In this paper, we will be specifically concerned with the operator $A_t$ defined by where $t$ is a unit of $\Field{q}$ or a more general finite ring.
+This operator averages (really, sums) functions $f$ over hyperplanes which rotate as $x$ varies; it arises naturally in the study of the Erd\H{o}s-Falconer Distance Conjecture and the sum-product phenomenon in vector spaces over finite fields, see for instance \cite{HartIoKohRud} and the references contained therein.
 In the setting of finite fields, techniques from \cite{HartIoKohRud} establish that $A_t$ is $\sqrt{2}$-Salem; see our theorem \ref{finiteFieldsBound} and the discussion beforehand for details.
 This operator fits into the above paradigm with $\Phi(x, y) = y\cdot x - t$; we remark that the Monge-Amp\`ere determinant is

 this equals $-t$ when restricted to the set where $x\cdot y = t$, and $t$ is a unit so $-t\neq 0$.